classhe/learngit/README.md

-1:Hello git
+1:Hello git git is great
 2:add a new line
+hahah
-3:this is shit
+3:this is fucking shit